Baojun 530

-Overview
+China

 In the Chinese domestic market, the 530 is positioned above the 510 subcompact crossover and under the later released RS-5 within Baojun's line-up.
-Initial pricing of the 530 ranges from 78,800 yuan to 119,800 yuan.

 The 530 in China is offered with a 1.5-litre turbo petrol engine with the turbocharger sourced from Honeywell, paired with either 5-speed manual and DCT, and a 1.8-litre naturally aspirated petrol engine, paired with a 5-speed AMT.

 In November 2018, the 2019 model was launched with a CVT with 8-speed simulation jointly developed with Bosch, slight adjustments to the engine power and torque, and a new speedometer layout.
 In January 2019, the 7-seater version of the 530 was launched.

 Facelift

 The facelifted version of the 530 was released on 20 September 2019, featuring the new Baojun design language.
-It also received a 10.4" head unit with an integrated air conditioning control, a full LCD speedometer and a 6-seater configuration as an option.
+It also received a 10.4-inch head unit with an integrated air conditioning control, a full LCD speedometer and a 6-seater configuration as an option.

+The 530 was discontinued in the Chinese market after the 2021 model year.